texstudio-org/texstudio/utilities/manual/source/configuration.md

 language is automatically set when the file is loaded.

 ![Spellcheck Menu](images/spellcheck_menu.png)
-% TODO: move to editing
-Please note: spell checking with `Ctrl+Shift+F7` starts at the cursor position and not at the beginning of the document.

-If the interactive spell checker is enabled (default), any incorrectly spelled word is underlined with a red wave.
-Right-click on the word to open a menu with a list of possible corrections.
-In this context menu you can also add the word to the ignore list.
-If your dictionary is very large (\> 5MB), opening the context menu and showing possible suggestions can take some seconds.
-If you don\'t need the suggestion, you can press shift while right clicking and don\'t have to wait.

 Since the internal structure of the dictionaries is complex (e.g. contains rules on how to generate a word with different inflections), it is not possible to simply add words to the dictionary.
 Instead if a word